August 15, 16 & 17, 2014

 The event now stretches over three days, Friday Night 7:00-11:00 p.m.
-Live music by “Centerline” will kick off the weekends festivities.
+Live music by “Mad Cats,” a show band that will keep everyone dancing by playing everything from Pop to country.
 Gates open at 6:00 pm.
 Admission is $8.00 for the weekend which includes a souvenir button or $8.00 per day.

 Saturday activities begin with a chainsaw competition at 9:30 am (registration at 8:30 am).
 An antique tractor pull will get underway at 11:30 am (weigh in 9:00-11:15 am) normally attracts 100 or more entries.
 Trophies to the top 3 in each class.

 A polka band, Jerry Voelker Orchestra, will provide dance music on Saturday afternoon from 2:00 pm to 5:00 pm with a polka mass at 5:30 p.m.
-The day’s festivities conclude with “The John Welch Country Band” from 8:00 pm to 12:00 am
+The day’s festivities conclude with Valmy’s favorite country band, ”The Modern Day Drifters,” from 8:00 pm to 12:00 am.